EJBubble/IOT_project/README.md

 1. You can press on to open the lock
 2. You can press off to close the lock and the Pi Camera
 3. The unsuccessful face detection will be known because flask will upload error.png to website
+- Folder `templates` ONLY store html.
+- Folder `static` ONLY store static file, such as img, js, and css.
 ### Execute `all.py` on another terminal
 ```
 sudo python3 all.py